Felaros/8311-ha-bridge/docs/ucg-fiber-setup.md

 # From gateway
 ping -c 3 192.168.11.1

-# Check alias is present
+# Check alias is present (replace eth6 with your interface)
 ip addr show eth6 | grep "192.168.11"
 ```